letiulthecode/Old-Machine/README.md

 Second you need open command prompt, then change directiorctories to your desktop (cd desktop) and type ```git clone https://github.com/letiulthecode/Cyber.11-Source-Code```, git will clone the folder.

 # Your adventure starts now!

-Now to work you need execute get-dia.bat, or if you want the long way: Cmd> change directiories to the folder > ```lit install SinisterRectus/discordia```

 Three executable files are now in your folder, open main.lua

 If you dont have an bot go to this site https://discord.com/developers/applications, then click new application > bot > create new bot.
 Now we need the token, go to token and press copy.
 (P.S: Dont share the token to anyone, they can control your bot.)

+In the final line of main.lua will have ```client:run("Bot (your token here)")``` subistitue "(your token here)" to the token we copied

 # Making the things run!

-In the final line of main.lua will have ```client:run("Bot (your token here)")``` subistitue "(your token here)" to the token we copied

 Now execute Run.bat or if you want the long way, cmd > change directiories to your folder > luvit main